OpenVVC/OpenVVC/README.md

 | x86 | Supported | Supported | Supported |  -          |
 | ARM | -         | Supported | Supported |  Supported  |

+A detailed list of supported tools is available on our [website](https://openvvc.github.io/#supported-tools).

 ## Table of Contents
 - [Changelog](#changelog)
 - [Using OpenVVC](#using-openvvc-test-program)